Lisett Luik, Co-founder, COO

 Arbonics is a tech-based carbon and ecosystem platform for forest-and landowners in Europe – bridging the analogue world of forestry with the world of tech to fight climate change.
 We partner with landowners to access new revenue streams by helping them quantify, monitor and sell the environmental benefits of sustainable land management.

-Are you a landowner?
+Are you a landowner interested in afforestation?
 Introduce yourself here and we will get in touch to discuss opportunities with your land.

 Subscribe to our newsletter here and follow us on Facebook, LinkedIn and Twitter for latest news.